unahouExosite/docs/rpc/README.md

 {
     "procedure": "share",
     "arguments": [
-        ResourceID,
+        <ResourceID>,
         {
-            // The duration, in seconds, for which this share can be
-            // activated or 'infinity' to indicate no limit.
             "duration": 'infinity',
-            // The number of times this share can be activated "count": 1
+            "count": 1
     ],
     "id": 1
 }
 ```

+* `"duration"` is the duration, in seconds, for which this share can be
+    activated or 'infinity' to indicate no limit
+* `"count"` is the number of times this share can be activated

 #####response